Log in if you have an account

 1. The sheep are usually sheared once a year, normally during springtime.
 The fleece harvested from sheep can weigh between 6- 18 pounds; as much as possible is kept in one piece.
 Merino’s need to be sheared at least once a year because their wool does not stop growing.
 If the coat is allowed to grow, it can cause heat stress, mobility issues, and blindness.

-2. Sorting the fleece into sections of the quality fibres, from different parts of the body.
+2. Sorting the fleece into sections of the quality fibers, from different parts of the body.
 The best qualities comes from the sides and shoulders of the sheep and are used for clothing; the lesser quality comes from the legs and is often used to make rugs.

 3. The wool needs to be washed in warm water with some detergent to get rid of the greasy, fatty lanolin.
 The byproduct Lanolin is saved and used in cosmetics.